islet-project/assets/docs/user-guide.rst

    each CPU write part of the message in a different color.
 It can take either 0 (disabled) or 1 (enabled) as values.
 0 is the default.

--  ``TEST_REPORTS``: List of desired test reports.
-Test reports are described by a space-separated list of colon-separated pairs of report destination and report type.
-Valid destinations are: 'uart' and 'semihosting'.
-Valid report types are 'raw' (text output) or 'junit' (XML Junit format).
-The default is 'uart:raw', that is a text report printed on the UART.
-Here's an example of multiple reports: 'uart:raw semihosting:junit'.
-The files stored on semihosting are named 'tftf_report_junit.xml' and 'tftf_report_raw.txt'.

 -  ``TESTS``: Set of tests to run.
 Use the following command to list all possible sets of tests: